hack-r/BetterDoS/README.md

 # BetterDoS v3.0

-**Network resilience testing framework — 47 attack methods, 12 commands.**
+**Network resilience reseaerch and testing framework — 47 attack methods, 12 commands.**

 All the methods and tools of MHDDoS, optimized, augmented, with corrected counts, Cloudflare detection and evasion, and improved docs/UI.